 Even with the Assize of Bread tables to hand, it’s still not clear which loaf the crumb should come from: white, wheaten or household.
 Household bread was the coarsest, and therefore unlikely, I reasoned, to have been used for such a delicate dessert.
 That left either white or wheaten and at just over 6oz and 9oz for a penny loaf, the difference in the quantity of crumb was going to be significant.
 The only solution was to make two tarts, and try each to see if one quantity was more suited than the other.

 The photograph at the top shows the result.
 The slice on the left was cut from a tart made with 150g fresh white breadcrumbs.
 The slice on the right from a tart made with just 100g.
 Personally, I prefer the one on the left – the texture is like baked cheesecake, but not heavy and cloying.
 The slice on the right has a much softer consistency – if you’re a fan of baked custards, then this is the one for you.
 For an even more delicate texture, you could even try with just 50g of breadcrumbs – do let me know if you try this!

 This is a wonderful springtime tart and I really hope you’ll give it a try.

 Orange Blossom Tart

 Sweet Shortcrust Pastry

 1 large egg

-- Leave the excess pastry overhanging the sides and chill in the fridge for 1 hour.
+- Let the excess pastry hang over the sides of the tin for now.